learnk8s/knote-js/01_writing_a_note_taking_app.md

 }
 ```

-Note how the `await` keyword blocks the execution of the app until the database is ready.
+Note how the `await` keyword blocks the app's execution until the database is ready.

 _The next step is to use the database._